Yuan Phai: Geography

 In the poem, the town which is the site of the battle is called Chiang Chuen (เชียงชื่น) except in one place where it is called Cheliang (เชลียง).
 The identification of this location was uncertain; some believed it was at Long in Phrae province.
+The editor of the Chiang Mai Chronicle placed its Chiang Chuen there, which Michael Vickery noted would mean no connection with Chaliang.
 In 1968, MC Chand Chirayu Rajani proposed that Chiang Chuen was the site now known as Si Satchanalai, although he had never visited the place.
 In 1970 Chanthit Krasaesin showed that the geography sketched in stanzas 169-170 fits exactly with Si Satchanalai.
 The poem states that the town is screened by three hills, is flanked by rapids in the river and the Meng marsh on one side, and has a triple moat and laterite walls.
 The three hills, now known as Khao Yao, Khao Suwanakhiri, and Khao Phanom Phloeng, stretch across the north of the city.
 The rapids in the Yom River, now known as keng luang, the great rapids, are on the northeast side.
 The Meng marsh was probably to the southeast.
 The main moat can still be seen, and there are remaining stretches of laterite wall.
+Vickery likewise held that one descriptive passage in the poem certainly represents the old city.

 The poem does not mention any buildings at Chiang Chuen.